 The surgeon, Dr. Bruger, said something that changed my life.
 He described how unbelievably lucky I was that not a single shard of my vertebra cut my spinal column.
 He said the chances of not being a paraplegic were very low but somehow I got away with it.
 “You should consider the 21st January your new birthday”.
 I do and it was the start of a new life.

 My wife and I decided that 2014 was the year for us both to retire, at the ripe old age of 54.
 We sold our house in Clerkenwell, bought a smaller apartment and went to live in Italy for a year and haven’t looked back.

 As part of my recovery I decided to try cycling (I can’t run anymore, too painful).
 I bought a bike from the local Bianchi dealer, Stefano, and spent the winter of 2014/15 on an outdoor 2.3km cycling track in Fano.

 Come the spring of 2015 I went out on the road for the first time with my cycling mentor Pino Piermaria.
 He said I was ready to start cycling with his club, La Centinarolese (I Pansèr).
 I was hooked and learnt the joy of cycling in the heat and lots of climbing.

-On our return to London for the winter of 2015/16 I joined Islington Cycling Club (ICC) We now spend the winters in London and the summers in Italy.
+On our return to London for the winter of 2015/16 I joined Islington Cycling Club (ICC).
+We used to spend the winters in London and the summers in Italy.
 Thanks to Brexit we have had to take up residency in Italy so that we can live here more than 90 days in a rolling 180 day period.